Skip to Content

 The witches come in ten flavors and two sizes.
 A variety pack of the witch babies is a good way to sample a few flavors.
 And they’re rich enough that the three-bite babies are plenty.
 Definitely try the Snow Baby, which is made with white chocolate and veers toward St. Louis butter cake.

 Right next store to Fatwitch is our favorite local chocolatier, Li-Lac Chocolates.
-Whenever we pass one of its stores Tween Traveler pops in to see if they’re offering of fudge samples.
-If she has pocket money she usually walks out with a bag on nonpareils, the shop’s chocolate value.
+Whenever we pass one of its stores Tween Traveler pops in to see if they’re offering fudge samples.
+If she has pocket money she usually walks out with a bag of nonpareils, the shop’s best chocolate value.

 Li-Lac is always fun to peruse because of its fun molded chocolate that goes way beyond Easter bunnies and Santas.
 At Chelsea Market you might spot chocolate diplomas, statues of liberty, soccer balls, Scottish terriers, dinosaurs or even stiletto heels.